How to specialise in culinary translation

-If you've never translated food texts before, and even if you are a good translator, the menus and recipes chosen will certainly test your translation and research skills, your common sense and your desire to be a food translator.
-What to say of the glossary building, particularly in the meat department, or the land of false friends and false equivalents will be your new friends, and foes.
+If you haven't translated food texts before, and even if you are a good translator, the menus and recipes chosen for this course will most certainly test your translation and research skills, your common sense and... your desire to be a food translator.
+Glossary building, particularly in the meat department and the fruitful land of false friends and false equivalents will be your new friends, and foes.

-Did you also want to test your copywriting and transcreation skills?
+Did you want to test your copywriting and transcreation skills?
 Did you dream of researching the most obscure food terms and translating super creative product reviews and award winning restaurant critiques?
-You'll do them all.
-Promise: you won't get bored.
-Though when you look at those meat charts you may well decide this is not for you.
+You certainly won't get bored, but, when you stare at those meat charts, you may well decide that, ultimately, this is not for you.
 If you're still up for it, read on!

 - Enrolling was easy-peasy.